MBDB: Use and effects

 MBDB was initially developed as a non-psychedelic entactogen.
 It has lower effects on the dopamine system in comparison to other entactogens such as MDMA.
-MBDB causes many mild, MDMA-like effects, in particular the lowering of social barriers and inhibitions, pronounced sense of empathy and compassion, mood lift, and mild euphoria, all of which are present.
+MBDB causes many mild, MDMA-like effects, in particular the lowering of social barriers and inhibitions, pronounced sense of empathy and compassion, and mild euphoria, all of which are present.
 MBDB tends to produce less euphoria, psychedelia, and stimulation in comparison to MDMA.

+Clinical studies have found that MBDB produces similar entactogenic effects to MDMA, but lacks psychedelic and stimulant effects.
+It enhances mood similarly to MDMA, but lacks the pronounced euphoria of MDMA.
+MBDB produces prosocial effects similarly to MDMA, although it is said to be moderately less effective.